Wednesday, December 6, 2023

 Sometimes we rewrite society's memories of events from the recent past, giving them a spin, while individuals having the original, unspun memories are still alive.
 This causes controversy among those who remember the original events, as people with different spins grapple with each other to control the rewriting of the memory narrative.
 Such memory battles occur, for instance, when national leaders die.
 We can see such battles in history, for instance there is now a post-mortem investigation of the moral standing of the Roman Emperor Caligula, who is generally presented as an insane sadist and profligate, but may have been painted that way by factions trying (unsuccessfully) to restore the Roman Republic.
 We can expect such memory battles as current leaders die.

 There are cycles of amnesia in our long-term evolution as well.
-We have forgotten what human life was like before we adopted agriculture, only 10,000 years ago.
-If it weren't for a few fragments of bone and clay, and some vague myths, we wouldn't know we had lived in small tribes as hunter gatherers.
+Before encountering long-forgotten hunter-gatherer societies in the last few centuries, Western culture had forgotten what human life was like before it adopted agriculture, only 10,000 years ago.
 While we've figured out some of the basics, we cannot remember what it felt like to be human for those hundreds of thousands of years.

 We can watch the process today as we drift away from life before the current machine age, when there were no cars, phones, planes, TV, internet or AI.
 We are forgetting what it was like to be a person then.